 A curbstoner is a person who makes money from buying used vehicles and reselling them.
 They’re unlicensed dealers who don’t comply with state or federal laws.
 You have no legal protection when dealing with them.

 You may be dealing with a curbstoner if:

-If you have the Vehicle Identification Number (VIN), you can go to several websites to learn the vehicle’s ownership history and find out about any past title problems, accidents, or repairs.
+If you have the Vehicle Identification Number (VIN), you can check the vehicle’s ownership history and find out about any past title problems, accidents, or repairs.
 For example: